OctopusDeploy/docs/src/pages/docs/administration/managing-infrastructure/subscriptions/index.md

 :::div{.hint}
 **Running on an Octopus version below 3.12?**
 For earlier versions of Octopus, Subscriptions can be accessed from the **Configuration ➜ Audit ➜ Subscriptions** menu.
-See the version-selector of the documentation to jump to your specific Octopus version.
 :::

 :::figure